“One night we were in Florence, walking by the river Arno and we discovered that Sheliak was right over our heads at that moment.

 piano

 My passion for music emerged very early, within the walls of my home, where I made my first harmonic experiments on my sister’s keyboard.
-Fascinated by polyphony since childhood, my path took me from the Conservatory of Florence to Piedmont and then to Switzerland, to study with pianists such as Enrico Pace and Anna Kravtchenko, and since 2022 to Lucerne and Bern, following the shared ideal of chamber music together with my Trio partners.
+Fascinated by polyphony since childhood, my path took me from the Conservatory of Florence to Piedmont and then to Switzerland, to study with pianists such as Enrico Pace and Anna Kravtchenko, and then to Lucerne and Bern, following the shared ideal of chamber music together with my Trio partners.

 I enjoy making music enchanted by the magic of musical language and playing together, and I occasionally turn into a keyboard player and love to range between genres.